 – Find a CHES certified mentor to guide you with real-world examples to assist with putting the book smarts, theory and models to the test.

-– Purchase the latest of the Companion guide on the NCHEC.org website and be sure to align your internship, job duties and service learning opportunities with entry level competencies of the 7 areas of responsibility for CHES.
+– Purchase the latest of the Competency Based Framework for Health Education Specialists from the NCHEC.org website and be sure to align your internship, job duties and service learning opportunities with entry level competencies of the areas of responsibility for CHES.
 Utilize the practice test exam questions in the back of the companion guide to begin speed testing to ensure mastery of key terminology and reduced overthinking.

 – Realize over 50% of the exam questions will assess the mastery of the first three areas of responsibility: Assess, Plan and Implement.